WELCOME TO FORFARAZ

 Come and see these magnificent shows of nature and offer them the best place you have.

 The young trees that grow at ForFaraz enjoy many advantages, which are inherent to small scale operation.
 These include:

-- Every single tree gets special care and attention on daily basis and therefore, weeds never get a chance to grow and no undesired bug ever get unnoticed and consequently being taken care of.
+- Every single tree gets special care and attention constantly and therefore, weeds never get a chance to grow and no undesired bug ever gets unnoticed and consequently being taken care of.

 - Absolutely no chemical solution hazardous to the environment is used on the trees.

 - The young trees are watered with “rain water” in the most effective way.

 At ForFaraz not only native trees are grown in containers to later nurture our natural environment, but also let Mother Nature take over in surrounding areas and do what she does so perfectly, bringing back the native vegitation.
 However, sometimes a little help is also needed in order to remove and eliminate invasive alien/non-native species such as Garlic Mustard or Dame’s Rock, again from Mustard family.

 Therefore, the surrounding site at ForFaraz is now getting dominated by beautiful native wildflowers.
 In spring there are Wild Geraniums, Herb Roberts, Blue Violets, Solomon’s Seals, Blue Colombians, Virginia Creepers, Bicknell’s Geranium, White Avens, etc. blooming happily.
 And in summer and fall there are many types of Asters and Goldenrods, St. John’s Worts, Prickly Wild Roses and of course Common Milkweeds.